Ministry of Agriculture (Lebanon): History

 In 1920, a decree was issued on the establishment of a horse breeding center and a decree was issued banning the breeding of horses without a license.
 In 1925, the Governor of Lebanon issued a decree on the need to establish a pest control center.
-In 1932, President Charles Abbas issued a decree establishing the Agricultural Machinery Center.
+In 1932, President Charles Debbas issued a decree establishing the Agricultural Machinery Center.
 In 1955, the responsibilities of the Ministry of Agriculture were defined.